10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 }
 ```

-Be sure to export and then import the function to `index.js`
+Export the `index` function and import this function to `index.js`.

 In the `index.js` file, update the `index` case.: